The following is a quotation from Texas Invasives.org:

 An invasive species grows/reproduces and spreads rapidly, establishes over large areas, and persists.
 Species that become invasive succeed due to favorable environmental conditions and lack of natural predators, competitors and diseases that normally regulate their populations.

 This includes a wide variety of plants, insects and animals from exotic places.
 As invasive species spread and take over ecosystems, they decrease biodiversity by threatening the survival of native plants and animals.
 In fact, invasive species are a significant threat to almost half of the native U.S. species currently listed as federally endangered.”

-For further information and a complete list of invasive species, click the link above.
+For further information and a complete list of invasive species, visit the Texas Invasives.org website.